liferay/liferay-docs/userGuide/en/chapters/05-asset-framework.markdown

 Liferay content can be like this.
 That important information you remember seeing--was it in a wiki article, a message boards post, or web content?
 Did you remember to tag it?
-If you don't have this kind of information, browsing to the content you're looking for might be difficult.
-Thankfully, Liferay includes not just any search function: it's a *faceted* search function, which means you can drill down through the different types of content, tags, and categories to refine your search and find what you want.
+If you don't have this kind of information, browsing to the content you're looking for could be difficult.
+Thankfully, Liferay includes a powerful, faceted search function, which means you can drill down through the different types of content, tags, and categories to refine your search and find what you want.
 Let's see how to use it.

 ### Searching for Portal Content

 To get started, drop the Search portlet on a page and search for something.
-You'll be presented with a page with results on the right and a collection of *facets* on the left.
+You'll see a page with results on the right and a collection of *facets* on the left.

 ![Figure 5.x: The first set of facets is content types.
 You can drill down to specific types of content that contain the search terms you